Gran Turismo World Series: History

 The format for the series changed in 2021 in the wake of the COVID-19 pandemic.
 All previously planned live events were dropped, and the season would instead be held online.
 Italian player Valerio Gallo won the 2021 World Finals and became the final Gran Turismo Sport champion.

 The series transferred over to Gran Turismo 7 for the 2022 season.
 Polyphony's partnership with the FIA was also put on hiatus that year, with FIA's Director of Innovative Sporting Projects, Frederic Bertrand, stating that they would resume the collaboration once Gran Turismo 7 becomes a sufficiently stable platform.
 As a result, the FIA name was dropped, and the tournament was renamed to the Gran Turismo World Series (GTWS).
 Two live events were reintroduced as part of the 2022 season, with the series returning to Hangar-7 in Salzburg, Austria for the Showdown and Monte-Carlo Sporting in Monte Carlo, Monaco for the World Finals.

-On April 2025, the Toyota Gazoo Racing GT Cup officially concluded, with a post on X by Toyota confirming its discontinuation.
+The first season held in Gran Turismo 7 concluded in controversy in the World Finals for both disciplines, as the representatives for Mazda experienced equipment issues and were forced to retire from the Manufacturers Cup, and eventual Nations Cup champion Coque López would win his first title following contact with fellow contender Angel Inostroza in a collision that was deemed a racing incident.

+Competitors of the series have seen opportunities in real-world motorsport through their participation in the tournament.
+Five-time champion Takuma Miyazono raced in the first round of the 2025 Nürburgring Langstrecken-Serie and the 2026 24 Hours of Nürburgring, racing in the VT2 production car class with Toyo Tires and Ring Racing.
+Racing drivers have also taken part, including Super Formula and Super GT drivers Igor Fraga and Rikuto Kobayashi, the former of which has won four championships in the series.

+As of 2026, Brembo, Dunlop Tyres, Fanatec, Mazda, Moza, and Toyota Gazoo Racing serve as the series partners of the World Series.
+The series is provided with clothing by Puma and peripherals by Fanatec.

 Exhibition events

 In addition to the professional events, the tournament has hosted exhibition races since 2019.
 One of these exhibition races is known as 'Pro-Am', where competitors of the series would pair with various personalities, spanning from content creators to professional racing drivers, including Formula One drivers such as Juan Pablo Montoya and game ambassadors Esteban Ocon and Lewis Hamilton.
 Exhibition races have also been hosted by Sony's artificial intelligence department, Sony AI, where select series drivers race against their agent known as 'Gran Turismo Sophy', developed in collaboration by Sony AI, Sony Interactive Entertainment, and Polyphony Digital.
 This race is also used as a testing ground for Sony's AI team to evaluate Sophy's pace and behaviour on the race track.

-Competitors of the series have seen opportunities in real-world motorsport through their participation in the series.
-Five-time tournament champion Takuma Miyazono raced in the first round of the 2025 Nürburgring Langstrecken-Serie, racing in the VT2 production car class with Toyo Tires and Ring Racing.
-Racing drivers have also competed in the series, including Brazilian Super Formula driver Igor Fraga and Japanese Super GT driver Rikuto Kobayashi.
-Fraga's junior career beginning in 2019 was backed by Polyphony Digital, and they have supported Fraga's racing career since.

-As of 2025, Brembo, Dunlop Tyres, Mazda, Toyota Gazoo Racing, and Fanatec serve as the series partners of the World Series.
-The series is provided with clothing by Puma and peripherals by Fanatec.